Quanhm25/miniADAS/README.md

 </p>

 ## Introduction

-Here is my source code and circuit diagram for miniAdas - a system have ability pre-collision warning. with my code, you could:
+Here is my source code and circuit diagram for miniADAS - a system have ability pre-collision warning.
-* **Run an app which you could draw in front of a camera (If you use laptop, your webcam will be used by default)**
-* **Run an app which you could draw on a canvas**

 ## Camera app
 In order to use this app, you need a pen (or any object) with blue, red or green color.
 When the pen (object) appears in front of camera, it will be catched and highlighted by an yellow circle.
 When you are ready for drawing, you need to press **space** button.
 When you want to stop drawing, press **space** again